 The good news is that there is now a class of marketing automation solutions that are targeted at the small business that are simple to use and budget friendly.
 If you are just getting started I would recommend checking out these three.
 The links go to reviews on each:

 Small businesses should take the time to choose the right solution that works for them now and grows as the business grows.
 If you are using inbound marketing to attract your ideal client, you should consider a marketing automation solution.
-If you are a small business that just wants to communicate with their customers on a regular basis, then a traditional email service provider like MailChimp will do the trick.
+If you are a small business that just wants to communicate with their customers on a regular basis, then a traditional email service provider will do the trick.